GabrielZZZ/MT-scenario-runner-for-CARLA/Notes/MRs for simulator functions.md

 **The code does not allow to spawn two actors at the same or very close location to avoid collision.**

-By running the iteration loop of trying to spawn the actor near the ego vehicle, I have identified a problem when try to spawn actors on the ego vehicle where should not be allowed to spawn.
+**Bug Found:** By running the iteration loop of trying to spawn the actor near the ego vehicle, I have identified a problem when try to spawn actors on the ego vehicle where should not be allowed to spawn.
 **Issue Ticket**: [
 Bug Report: The Spwan Function has permitted to spawn the actors at the location which will cause collisions ](https://github.com/carla-simulator/carla/issues/6653)